What is AMT?

 - People who take mortgage interest deductions, have capital gains, and have high state and local taxes.

 If the amount of regular tax is higher than AMT figure, then you are not supposed to pay AMT.
 But if the regular tax is lower than the AMT figures then you are suppose to pay the difference.

-My Tax Help MD is one of the reliable and professional tax relief providing companies that serve in all kinds of IRS tax issues.
-Our professional team is able to consult you about the IRS tax process, can provide you IRS tax debt relief, and can also guide you how to save money while paying your taxes.
+My Tax Help MD is one of the reliable and professional tax resolution providing companies that serve in all kinds of IRS tax issues.
+Our professional team is able to consult you about the IRS tax process, can provide you IRS tax debt resolution, and can also guide you how to save money while paying your taxes.